-Cleaning the Battery and Cables
+Cleaning the Battery and Cables - Air Cooled Models.

-- Remove the hydraulic oil reservoir mounting hardware (C, Figure 20) and then move the reservoir (D) forward to expose the battery. - 2.
+- 1. Remove the hydraulic oil reservoir mounting hardware (C, Figure 24) and move the reservoir (D) forward to expose the battery. - 2.
 Disconnect the cables from the battery, negative (black) cable first (B). - 3.
 Clean the battery terminals and cable ends with a wire brush until shiny. - 4.
 Reinstall the battery and reattach the battery cables, positive (red) cable first (A). - 5.
 Coat the cable ends and battery terminals with petroleum jelly or non-conducting grease. - 6.
 Reposition the oil reservoir and secure in place with the hardware previously removed.